Josh Sargent: 2022–23 season

 Sargent remained at Norwich following their relegation.
 Sargent scored his first goal of the season in Norwich's first league win of the season against Huddersfield Town.
 Three days later, he notched a brace in a 2–0 win against Millwall.
 Sargent continued his goal-scoring form, netting the winner for Norwich away to Sunderland, before netting in back-to-back games for the second time of the season in victories against Coventry City and Bristol City respectively.
 He scored in back-to-back games again, this time in defeats at home against Preston North End, and away to Watford.
 He scored again in a 2–1 home defeat against Middlesbrough, in Norwich's final match before the 2022 FIFA World Cup.

 After returning from representing the United States at the World Cup, Sargent's goal scoring form slowed, however he still netted in Norwich's 4–2 away win against Coventry, and again two weeks later in a 3–1 home win over Hull City.
-However Sargent suffered an ankle injury in a goal-less draw away to Wigan Athletic, and would miss the next three games.
+However Sargent suffered an ankle injury in a 0–0 draw away to Wigan Athletic, and missed the next three games.